-There is no denying that since Facebook’s inception in 2004, it is the most used social media app in today’s modern world.
-With 1.74 billion mobile active users, there is a lot to be said about the amount of data such a platform can access and process.
+There is no denying that since inception in 2004, Facebook is the most used social media app in today’s world.
+With over 1.74 billion active users, they can access and process a huge amount of data.
 Despite previous data privacy scandals, Facebook are currently facing another investigation.

 There has been widespread criticism regarding the company and their processes surrounding data privacy.
-In 2018, they paid a fine of £500,000 to the Information Commissioners Office due to an offence in 2016 governed by the Data Protection Act 1998.
-With GDPR regulations now in force through the Data Protection Act 2018, for the same offence Facebook would face the new maximum fine of 20 million euros or 4% of their total global turnover.
+In 2018, they paid a fine of £500,000 to the Information Commissioners Office.
+This was due to an offence in 2016 governed by the Data Protection Act 1998.
+The same offence would cost a maximum fine of 20 million euros, or 4% of their total global turnover under GDPR.

-It has been made public that 11+ popular health apps with several million users are transmitting data in the direction of Facebook server’s, even in cases where the user do not have a Facebook account.
-With the information and data being processed classed as special category data, this puts a significant question mark over both the apps and the data processes Facebook currently have in place.
+It has been made public that some popular health apps are sending data to Facebook servers.
+This is even in cases where the user has no Facebook account.
+The information and data being processed are classed as special category data.
+This puts a significant question mark over both the apps and the data processes Facebook currently have in place.
 Special category data and the safeguards required around it are detailed in Article 9 of GDPR .
 They are required because this type of data could create more significant risks to a person’s fundamental rights and freedoms.
 Whilst Facebook claims special category data isn’t inputted into algorithms for advertising, this is difficult to verify.
 Additionally, Facebook have said in a statement that it “prohibits app developers from sending us sensitive data” [sic].

 Is your Legitimate Interest Legit?

 An increasing number of organisations are now either compliant or are on their journey to GDPR compliance.
-As this is the case, more emphasis is being put on legitimate interest.
-When other lawful basis’s for processing aren’t appropriate, some question whether they can always fall back on legitimate interest?
-Whilst the ICO have stated in their guidance that it may be “the most flexible lawful basis” it isn’t always the correct basis.
+As this is the case, there is more emphasis on legitimate interest.
+When other basis’s for processing aren’t appropriate, some question whether they can always fall back on legitimate interest.
+The ICO have stated that it may be “the most flexible lawful basis”, but it isn’t always the correct basis.
 In some cases, businesses may have no lawful basis at all.